 Planning your career is a difficult process, one fraught with potential pitfalls and made even scarier by the fact that you only get one shot at it.
 And if that weren’t enough, there are often a number of swirling factors over which you have no control — perhaps none bigger than the stock market.

 However, the relationship between stock markets and jobs can work to your benefit as the wild fluctuations of stock prices could very well present you with new opportunities to pursue your career goals.
 It’s never a good idea to let stock markets dictate your long-term plans, but some strategic thinking about the current economic atmosphere could put you on the path to success.
-So, here’s a closer look at some of the best career moves you can make when markets are soaring or plunging.

 When Markets Are Up: Do Nothing